top of page

 • Humility: The epistle's teaching that "every good gift and perfect gift is from above coming down from the Father of lights" is a common phrase in Orthodox liturgical dismissal prayers, highlighting humility and dependence on God.

-• Orthodoxy and Orthopraxy: A central theme is the connection between Orthodox belief ("right belief") and orthopraxy ("right practice").
+• Orthodoxy and Orthopraxy: A central theme is the connection between orthodoxy ("right belief") and orthopraxy ("right practice").
+The holy mysteries (sacraments) of Holy Confession [Penance or Repentance] and Holy Unction [Anointing the Sick] are memorialized in this epistle shared to African and Asian christian communities.

-• Guidance for the community: James provides guidance on various issues to the Jewish Christians, such as the dangers of a loose tongue, the need for proper teaching, and planning for the future in a way that acknowledges God's will.
+• Guidance for the community: James provides guidance on various issues to the Jewish Christians, such as the dangers of a loose tongue, the need for proper teaching, and planning for the future in a way that acknowledges God's will (i.e. "if God wills")

 • For tradition see https://www.oca.org/orthodoxy/the-orthodox-faith/doctrine-scripture/new-testament/letters-of-saint-james